 Skate hard.
 Hit hard.
 Work hard.

-Defensewoman Kacey Bellamy has been a key player in helping the USA Women’s Hockey Team win two silver medals in the Winter Games, and aspires to continue training and playing for the U.S. National Team in upcoming years.
+Defensewoman Kacey Bellamy has been a key player in helping the USA Women’s Hockey Team win two silver medals in the Winter Games, but she always knew there was more she could achieve.

 A 2009 graduate from the University of New Hampshire (UNH), Kacey was a five-time, four gold medal-winning member of the U.S. Women’s National Team in the IIHF World Women’s Championship.
 She was an assistant captain for Team USA in 2012 and 2013, and named one of the team’s Top-Three Players in 2009.
 She was also an eight-time member of the U.S. Women’s Select Team for the Four Nations Cup, and twice skated for the Under-22 Select Team that competed against Canada in 2007-08.

 At UNH, Kacey ranked third in all-time career points by a defensewoman, earning RBK All-America First Team and Hockey East First Team honors as a senior.
 She was also named UNH’s Jim Urquahart Student-Athlete of the Year during her college career.
 Her greatest personal disaster?
 “Getting cut from the development team right before my sophomore year.
 After that, I told myself I would do whatever it took never to get cut again,” she says.